Bia3/Portfolio/README.md

 Feel free to fork this repo and tweak it to make your own site/portfolio.

+Some of the Icons used in this project are from [ICO Moon Free](https://icomoon.io/#icons-icomoon).

 # Licenses and Copyright

 Copyright (C) 2019 Sean Ross(Bia3) [sean@rossdev.io](mailto:sean@rossdev.io?Subject=Porfolio%20Copyright%20Questions?)